stanton26/AppDefense/_posts/2018-03-22-workshop-manual.md

 Install-Module -name VMware.VMC -scope AllUsers
 ```

-Note: You will be asked to trust an untrusted repository, typeYYand press Enter
+Note: You will be asked to trust an untrusted repository, type Y and press Enter

 Let's take a quick look at the VMware CLI commands.